Kwpolska/chriswarrick.com/posts/2018/07/17/pipenv-promises-a-lot-delivers-very-little.rst

   freeze`` is good enough for this, even if there are no dependency classes (production vs development) and no hashes (which have minor benefits) [2]_
-* Hatch attempts to replace many packaging tools, but some of its practices and ideas can be questionable.
 * Poetry supports the same niche Pipenv does, while also adding the ability to create packages and improving over many gripes of Pipenv.
 A notable issue is the use of a custom all-encompassing file format, which makes switching tools